Public Policy

 Email: issta@du.edu

-The MPP degree is hosted by the Scrivner Institute of Public Policy at the Josef Korbel School of International Studies.
-The Scrivner Institute is dedicated to a broad, innovative, and robust engagement with the foremost policy issues of the day.
-It equips students with the life-long capacity to understand, analyze, and address pressing public policy issues, both as practitioners in myriad professions and as engaged citizens.
+The MPP degree benefits from its co-location with the Scrivner Institute of Public Policy at the Josef Korbel School of Global and Public Affairs.
+Dedicated to a broad, innovative, and robust engagement with the foremost policy issues of the day, the Scrivner Institute provides numerous opportunities for engagement with scholars and practitioners working across a range of policy issues.

 Master of Public Policy in Public Policy